buildarr/buildarr-radarr/docs/index.md

   watch_config: true

 radarr:
-  hostname: "localhost" # Defaults to `radarr`, or the instance name for instance-specific configs.
+  hostname: localhost  # Defaults to `radarr`, or the instance name for instance-specific configs.
   port: 7878  # Defaults to 7878.
-  protocol: "http" # Defaults to `http`.
+  protocol:  http  # Defaults to `http`.
-  api_key: "..." # Required if authentication is enabled.
+  api_key: ...  # Required if authentication is enabled.
 Auto-fetch if authentication is disabled.
 ```

 Buildarr won't modify anything yet since no configuration has been defined, but you are able to test if Buildarr is able to connect to and authenticate with the Radarr instance.